 Since it can be more difficult to grasp the mood of the group in an online session, the lecturer keeps a close eye on everyone’s faces on the screen to gauge their reactions.
 For this reason, we use multiple computer screens for each session.
 Some instructors take to this more easily than others.
 Even the best “real-world” teachers might need to update their skills to teach online—they need training, too!
 So we do a lot of research and information gathering when designing our programs.

-3 Big Benefits Exclusive to Online Employee Training
+3 Big Benefits of Online Training For Employees

-Insights: What are the biggest advantages of online employee training compared to face-to-face programs?
+Insights: What are the biggest benefits of online employee training compared to face-to-face programs?

 Nakano: When it comes to online education, there are upsides and downsides for both companies and employees.
 I see three advantages for companies and their HR departments.